savanaconda/BioScikitLearnModel/README.md

-# BioScikitLearnModel
+# ReefCheck_ScikitLearnModel
-Model(s) on bio data utilizing scikit-learn python library.
+Model(s) on kelp density data utilizing scikit-learn python library.

 The main file for this work is **bio_model_reefdata.py**.
 Main libraries used are matplotlib, pandas, seaborn and sklearn.
 I used venv for package management, see full package list in Additonal Notes section below.

-# BioScikitLearnModel
-Model(s) on bio data utilizing scikit-learn python library.
+## Intro
 This model uses data on the Kelp Forests in Washington State from [Reef Check Foundation](https://www.reefcheck.org/).
 This data was collected by volunteer divers and contains the density of species of algae, fish, and invertebrates at various designated sites around Washington state.
 This data was also collected in California and Oregon, but in this analysis, I chose to focus solely on Washington.

 This model predicts the mean density of the 4 most recorded species of kelp in the dataset using the mean densities of the 4 most recorded species of fish, 4 most recorded species of invertebrates, and the site names.
 The model used this 8 numerical features and 1 categorical feature.